Bogoslof Island: History

 The first known emergence of the island above sea level was recorded during an underwater eruption in 1796.
 Since then, parts of the island have been successively added and eroded.
 About 2000 ft northwest of Bogoslof, a small volcanic dome emerged in 1883 from the same stratovolcano and has become a stack rock formation known as Fire Island.
 On the southwest side of Bogoslof, another dome erupted in 1796; it is now called Castle Rock.
 Other eruptions have occurred in 1796–1804, 1806–1823, 1883–1895, 1906, 1907, 1909–1910, 1926–1928, 1992, and 2016–2017.
 The island is a breeding site for seabirds, seals, and sea lions.
 An estimated 90,000 tufted puffins, guillemots, red-legged kittiwakes and gulls nest here.

-In 1909, President Theodore Roosevelt designated Bogoslof and Fire Island, a sanctuary for sea lions and nesting marine birds.
-Together, as the Bogoslof Wilderness, they are currently part of the Aleutian Islands unit of Alaska Maritime National Wildlife Refuge.
+In 1909, President Theodore Roosevelt designated Bogoslof Island and Fire Island a sanctuary for sea lions and nesting marine birds.
+Together, as the Bogoslof Wilderness, they are currently part of the Aleutian Islands unit of the Alaska Maritime National Wildlife Refuge.
 In November 1967, Bogoslof Island was designated a National Natural Landmark by the National Park Service.
 The Bogoslof Island group was added to the National Wilderness Preservation System in 1970.